opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param minDist: Minimum distance between the centers of the detected circles.
 If the parameter is too small, multiple neighbor circles may be falsely detected in addition to a true one.
 If it is too large, some circles may be missed.

     :param param1: The first method-specific parameter.
-In case of  ``CV_HOUGH_GRADIENT`` , it is the higher threshold of the two passed to  the :cpp:func:`Canny`  edge detector (the lower one is twice smaller).
+In case of  ``CV_HOUGH_GRADIENT`` , it is the higher threshold of the two passed to  the :ocv:func:`Canny`  edge detector (the lower one is twice smaller).

     :param param2: The second method-specific parameter.
 In case of  ``CV_HOUGH_GRADIENT`` , it is the accumulator threshold for the circle centers at the detection stage.
 The smaller it is, the more false circles may be detected.
 Circles, corresponding to the larger accumulator values, will be returned first